History

 - To serve as a continuing link to Sun Prairie’s history

-- Make a donation or volunteer for Sun Prairie Historic Restorations, Inc.
+- Make a donation, become a member or volunteer for Sun Prairie Historical Society Inc.

 - Consider renting the historic Crosse House for your next special event!